Locally made

 Flashing works with the building wrap to redirect rainwater, preventing moisture from leaking into the interior of the walls.

-With that in mind, flashing is important for two key reasons:
+With that in mind, flashing is important for three key reasons:

 Did you know: At A&L, we offer a wide range of flashing options that can be tailored to your unique requirement, and conveniently supplied as part of your window order.
 It’s the easy way to take the hassle out of window flashing and protect yourself against the pitfalls of non-compliance!

 Wherever you are in Australia, every window in a home with masonry veneer or lightweight construction cladding requires some type of flashing.
-This is a clear and definitive requirement for compliance with the newly updated National Construction Code, as of February 1st, 2019.
+This is required under the newly updated National Construction Code, as of February 1st, 2019.

 Here’s where some of the confusion comes in.